 A tour is the best way to experience Maunga Hikurangi.
 There is an alternative access point, although you must obtain permission from Te Runanganui o Ngāti Porou in advance to ask for permission.
 This entry is over private land.

 The Te Ara ki Hikurangi track is located on Pakihiroa Station, which is at the end of the Tapuaeroa Valley Road, 20 kilometres inland from Ruatoria.
 There is a carpark just below the station manager's house.

 For many hikers, watching the sunrise is the main object of climbing Mount Hikurangi.
-To achieve this, it's best to hike to the accommodation hut in the afternoon, stay the night, and then rise two hours before daybreak to complete the journey to the summit.
+To achieve this, you could to hike to the accommodation hut in the afternoon, stay the night, and then rise two hours before daybreak to complete the journey to the summit.
 The hut is located 3-4 hours’ climb up the mountain from the car park (10.5km).

-The break-of-dawn view from Mount Hikurangi, over the mountains of Whanokao, Aorangi, Taitai, Wharekia and Otapu, will take your breath away.
+The break-of-dawn view from Maunga Hikurangi, over the mountains of Whanokao, Aorangi, Taitai, Wharekia and Otapu, will take your breath away.

 Mount Hikurangi is located 130 kilometres north of Gisborne.